 Marshall Islands legislation does not require the Directors to retire and offer themselves at the Annual General Meeting.
 However, the Company has voluntarily undertaken to comply with the UK corporate governance standards and as a result all the Directors have retired and offered themselves for re-election at each and every Annual General Meeting since admission in April 2006.

-They will again retire and offer themselves for re- election in the seventh Annual General Meeting to be held on 9 May 2014.
+They will again retire and offer themselves for re-election at the next Annual General Meeting.